When researching a project, it is important to know when and how to use other people’s work.

 Learning is about more than just knowing a lot of facts or doing the set task.
 Be curious, ask questions and explore so that you can see how things fit together and make sense in a range of situations.

 Everyone makes mistakes sometimes!
-If you do make a mistake it is important to work out and explain what happened, so that people realize that you have learned from the situation.
+If you do make a mistake it is important to work out and explain what happened, so that people realise that you have learned from the situation.

 Putting some planning and effort into what you are doing can help you avoid obvious mistakes.